How To Cook Rice

 Choose the Type of Rice You’re Going to Use

 So, if you plan to cook two cups of rice, add two cups of water to your pot.
-If you’re using extra long-grain rice, you’d need to use two cups of water for each cup of rice.
+If you’re using extra-long-grain rice, you’d need to use two cups of water for each cup of rice.
 Keep this in mind when you’re selecting the size of the rice you’re going to prepare.

 The brand of the rice isn’t too important.
 While some people may argue that they like one brand better than the other, it’s not that big of a deal.
 You can use what is available to you and what you feel comfortable using.
+Price may also be an important consideration, depending on your food budget.

 Add Oil to Your Rice Pot